ermiasashebr/Enterprise-Real-Estate-Netowrk-Administration/README.md

 # Enterprise-Real-Estate-Netowrk-Administration
-View the attached PDF to understand full functinaltiy
+View the attached PDF to understand full functionality